What we know about the widening US war with Iran, as conflict enters third day

 (CNN) — Days after the US and Israel first launched strikes against Iran, the conflict is widening by the hour, drawing in other countries across the region, sparking fears for the global economy and leaving thousands of travelers stranded.

-By Monday, retaliatory strikes launched from Iran shattered any sense of security its Gulf neighbors have enjoyed, killing at least 17 people, including three US service members, across the region and in Israel.
+By Monday, retaliatory strikes launched from Iran shattered any sense of security its Gulf neighbors have enjoyed for decades, killing at least 18 people, including four US service members, across the region and in Israel.

-Several US military aircraft crashed in Kuwait on Monday, the Gulf country’s defense ministry said, adding that “all crew members survived.”
+Three US military aircraft crashed in Kuwait on Monday, “due to an apparent friendly fire incident,” the US military said, adding that all six aircrew ejected and are “in stable condition.”
 US President Donald Trump said Sunday that his conflict with Iran could last “four weeks or so,” offering the clearest indication yet of how long the administration anticipates the military campaign could continue.

 Meanwhile, Israel launched a wave of strikes against Lebanon, responding to a Hezbollah provocation early Monday.
 The strikes killed at least 31 people, Lebanese authorities said, and opened up another front in the conflict.